 Lk 15:8 “Or suppose a woman has ten silver coins and loses one.
 Does she not light a lamp, sweep the house and search carefully until she finds it?
 9 And when she finds it, she calls her friends and neighbors together and says, ‘Rejoice with me; I have found my lost coin.’
 10 In the same way, I tell you, there is rejoicing in the presence of the angels of God over one sinner who repents.”

-So it’s not just sheep – it’s coins as well And while we may not value sheep (how many people own sheep any more?) or even coins (paper, plastic and electronic transfers are so much more valuable) – they were both important in His time.
+So it’s not just sheep.
+It’s coins as well.
+And while we may not value sheep (how many people own sheep anymore?) or even coins (paper, plastic, and electronic transfers are so much more valuable), they were both important in His time.
 Maybe today it would be the parable of the debit card or the ATM password.
+And more recently, cryptocurrency.

-But still – it’s only one person – that person is a problem – and we might look bad to some if we go after that one person.
+But still.
+It’s only one person.
+And maybe that person is a problem.
+Even worse, we might look bad to some if we go after that one person.
+It’s easy to convince ourselves that one person just isn’t worth it.

 Jn 7:53 Then each went to his own home.